exrhizo/witti/src/README.txt

 RUNNING WITTI APP
 -----------------
 There are no special requirements for the witti app.
-From the main menu you are given
+From the main menu you are given the options:
+Launch       o- Displays data from a configured HTTP address Demo         o- Displays data local to the phone Settings     o- Allows modification of the default server location
+             `- and sequence to load.
+Path Drawing o- Demo of path drawing capability.

 TESTING
 -------

 SERVER SETUP